 maintenance of the member’s handicaps under the auspices of the World Handicap System (WHS)

 The Club Captain chairs the committee, officiates over club functions such as the presentation evenings.

-The Club Secretary deals with day to day correspondence to and from the club and schedules and
+The Club Secretary deals with day to day correspondence to and from the club and schedules and manages the club events.

 The President is an honorary position held by a long term member and represents the club at some functions.